mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 shell instance to execute commands interactively.
 Shell command or file dumps are appended to the current prompt.

-Any "`!CMD`" not matching a chat command is executed by the shell as an alias for "`!sh CMD`".
+Any command prefixed with a single exclamation mark (`!CMD`) that does not match a built-in command is executed by the shell.
+This is a shortcut for `!sh CMD`, and its standard output is appended to the current prompt.

-Note that this shortcut only works with operator exclamation mark.
+To execute a shell command without appending its output, use the double exclamation mark form explicitly (`!!sh CMD`).
+This shell execution facility is exclusive to the `!` operator.

 ## API Parameter Injection